 One example is the NES Classic Edition, which launched as an official system with an ARM-based chip.
 It provides emulation for a batch of classic 30 Nintendo games but is hackable, so 700 games were quickly made available for gamers around the globe.
 Other manufacturers followed on the success of that mini console, but are not as versatile as a MiSTer emulation machine.

 Having dedicated hardware allows you to make use of HDMI and USB ports along with a MicroSD slot.
 You can take a simple approach and keep the system basic with minimal components or expand it to better suit your gaming needs.
 The software works in a similar fashion to core-based systems like RetroArch.
-This allows you to load the emulator core you need and tweak a wide range of system settings.
+This allows you to load the emulator core you need and tweaks a wide range of system settings.

 What Do You Need for MiSTer FPGA?